programmablebio/ptm-mamba/README.md

 ## Data

 We collect protein sequences and their PTM annotations from Uniprot-Swissprot.
-The PTM annotations are represented as tokens and used to replaced the amino acids.
+The PTM annotations are represented as tokens and used to replaced the corresponding amino acids.
 The data can be downloaded from  .
 Please move the data to  `protein_lm/dataset/`.

 ## Configs